ProjectiveGeometry/ProjectiveGeometry/README.md

 - benchmark of finites models using incidence projective geometry and rank
 - bijection between points and lines
 - some tests on Desargues / Pappus / hexamys / moulton / homegeneous model
+- proofs automatically generated from a certificate
 - tactics
 - ...

-Benchmark contains the tests performed in Coq and with the TPTP provers (http://www.cs.miami.edu/~tptp/)
+Benchmark/ contains the tests performed in Coq and with the TPTP provers (http://www.cs.miami.edu/~tptp/)

+Prog/ contains non-Coq programs allowing:
+- finite model generation
+- incidence proof generation

 Contributors